davekinkead/thesis/confirmation.md

 	- show democracy --> democratic or democratic --> democracy?
 	- it is being democratic that makes a democracy, not the other way round
+	- are systems are democratic if collectively they promote democratic ideals or if their component processes promote democratcy themselves?

 ### Justifications